 Caption: [Insert Caption Here.
 Max of 25 words.]
 Image Credit: [Insert project short title] Team.

 Image: File Name (Please submit your image as a separate .jpeg as well as inserting it in this document)

+Overall, great writing style!
+Just be sure to follow the template to the tee, that’s one of the first things NPO edits.
+Be sure to address (whether you accept or reject) all edits and delete the comments before submitting to NPO on Thursday by 5PM through DEVELOPedia.